liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/13-trial-plugin-installation.markdown

     ![Figure 1: Hover over the Profile button and click *Sign In/Create Account*.](../../images-dxp/liferay-com-sign-in.png)

-2. Start your @product@ instance (trial license is OK).
+2. Start your @sharepoint@ instance (trial license is OK).

-3. After signing in as an Admin in your @product@ trial server, go to the Control Panel &rarr; *Apps* &rarr; *Store* and sign in to the Marketplace using your `liferay.com` (LRDC) account credentials.
+3. After signing in as an Admin in your @sharepoint@ trial server, go to the Control Panel &rarr; *Apps* &rarr; *Store* and sign in to the Marketplace using your `liferay.com` (LRDC) account credentials.
 Authorize Marketplace to access your local account.